sourcebots/docs/content/tutorials/python-whirlwind-tour.md

 ---
-title: "Python: A whirlwind tour"
+title: "Python: A Whirlwind Tour"
 ---
 In this tutorial, we'll introduce the basic concepts of programming, which will be central to the programs that you will run on your robot.
 There are many different languages in which computers can be programmed, all with their advantages and disadvantages, but we use [Python](https://www.python.org/), specifically version 3.
-We chose it because it's good for beginners, but also elegant and powerful.
+We chose Python because it's easy to learn, but also elegant and powerful.

 At the end of the tutorial are exercises.
 The first ones for each section should be quite easy, while the higher-numbered exercises will be harder.
 Some will be very hard; try these if you're up for a challenge.

 Before we begin, a word on learning.
 The way that you learn to code is by doing it; make sure you try out the examples, fiddle with them, break them, try some of the exercises.

-## Using an interpreter
+## Using an Interpreter

 To run Python programs you need a something called an interpreter.
 This is a computer program which interprets human-readable Python code into something that the computer can execute.
-There are a number of online interpreters that should work even on a locked-down computer such as you will probably find in your college.
+There are a number of online interpreters that should work even on a locked-down computer, such as you will probably find in your college.

 If your computer has a compatible browser, go to http://repl.it and select _Python3_ from the dropdown.
 Enter your program in the box on the left, and click the arrow to run it.